Mohamad-sakib/learning/syncAndAsyncProgramming.md

 - are fns that executes one after another.
 - synch fns block the flow of execution of program untill currentely executing - sync executes completely means
 - sync don't allow js engine to execute another instruction untile it executes completely.
+- fns executes and completes their execution rightaway when they are called in call stack and block the main thread untill it completes its execution.

 problem ?